The Benefits of Asking, Why

-4. Face your fears
+4. Face your fear

 Do you regularly ask yourself the why question out of faith or fear?
 Do you have an unhealthy habit, behavior, or relationship?
 Why do you continue?

-Do you avoid the why question at all costs because you already know the answer or you feel guilty?
+Do you avoid the why question at all costs because you already know the answer or do you feel guilty?

-Does fear stop you from asking that vital question, why, that hinders you rather than help you develop relationships?
+Does fear stop you from asking that vital question, why, does that hinders you rather than help you develop relationships?

-As you face your fears and thoughtfully ask why, you can evaluate your life with honesty and respect.
+As you face your fears and thoughtfully ask why you can evaluate your life with honesty and respect.
 This positions you to take your next step in faith instead of fear!

 5. Enhance your relationships

 When you show genuine interest in another person you make them feel important and worthy.
-And one of the best ways to encourage a good intellectual conversation and to lift up the other person is to ask the question why.
+And one of the best ways to encourage a good intellectual conversation and to lift the other person is to ask the question why.

 Doing this stimulates enthusiasm and motivation in the other person.
 Most of all you learn a lot more about the other person.

 Insight: Asking questions and listening does more to enhance relationships than we think.
-Almost always, the person answering the questions comes away feeling you are a wonderful person to know, even though all you did was to ask questions and listen.
+Almost always, the person answering the questions comes away feeling you are a wonderful person to know, even though all you did was ask questions and listen.